 xcrun simctl io Demo recordVideo Video.mov --codec="h264"

-Once you are done, press Control+C to stop recording.
+Once you are done, press Control+C or Stop button to stop recording.

 You can use the simctl subcommands to manage and issue privacy permissions.
 You can modify the following permission parameters: